repeaterjs/repeater/README.md

 })();
 ```

-By awaiting `push`, channel consumers can wait for values to be pulled and the channel becomes a simple synchronization mechanism between producers and consumers.
+By awaiting `push`, code in the executor can wait for values to be pulled and the channel becomes a simple synchronization mechanism between producers and consumers.

 #### 2. Throwing errors.